santoshpanda1995/Rust-for-all/README.md

  <h1 align="center"> <img src="https://github.com/santoshpanda1995/Image-Processing-using-Matlab/blob/main/Images/giphy.gif" width="70px"> Rust For All <img src="https://github.com/santoshpanda1995/Image-Processing-using-Matlab/blob/main/Images/giphy.gif" width="70px"> </h1>

 **This comprehensive collection covers everything from the foundational basics to advanced techniques related to Rust Programming language.
-Rust is a modern systems programming language developed by the Mozilla Corporation.**
+Rust is a modern systems programming language developed by the Mozilla Corporation.
+Rust can be installed in Windows/Linux, and it can also be run in the browser directly from the website [Rust Playground](https://play.rust-lang.org/)**

 **Creating your first Rust program**
 1) First, create a folder.
 For e.g., let us take HelloWorld